 Pigmentbio C-Concentrate eliminates cells with high concentrations of melanin, reduces the intensity and size of existing marks and smoothes the skin texture to better reflect light.
 Skin regains its radiance.

 Water, Propanediol, Glycolic Acid, Glycerin, Dipropylene Glycol, Propylheptyl Caprylate, Sodium Hydroxide, Ascorbyl Glucoside, Niacinamide, Salicylic Acid.

-My first thought is that glycolic acid (8%) an alpha hydroxy acid, is quite high on the list which means the product has exfoliating properties, it also contains salicylic acid (2%), a beta hydroxy acid, as the 10th ingredient.
+My first thought is that glycolic acid (8%), an alpha hydroxy acid, is quite high on the list which means the product has exfoliating properties.
+It also contains salicylic acid (2%), a beta hydroxy acid (BHA), as the 10th ingredient.
 BHAs are great for going into the pores and clearing out all the oil.
-I’m comforted by the presence of glycerin quite high on the list because it’s a wonderful hydrators for the skin.
+I’m comforted by the presence of glycerin quite high on the list because it’s a wonderful hydrator for the skin.

-The product also contains the Bioderma LumiReveal Technology and Vitamin C (2%) which reduce dark spots and Vitamin PP (2%) and Vitamin E (0.5%) that fight against the visible signs of ageing and are also good skin hydrators.
+The product also contains the Bioderma LumiReveal Technology and Vitamin C (2%) which reduce the appearance of dark spots and Vitamin PP (2%) and Vitamin E (0.5%) that fight against the visible signs of ageing and are also good skin hydrators.

 How to use it